 Until January 6, 2030, a transitional measure allows this company (like all other EU subsidiaries in the scope of the CSRD) to be exempted from publishing a sustainability report if it is included in an EU "consolidated" report i.e., comprising all EU subsidiaries of the non-EU parent company that are in the scope of the CSRD.
-This report shall also include the Green Taxonomy-related information covering the activities carried out by all the EU subsidiaries in the scope of the CSRD.
+This report may also include the "Green Taxonomy"-related information18 covering the activities carried out by all the EU subsidiaries in the scope of the CSRD.